Skip to main content

 For configuration via config/run_params.json set the value for anonymous_mode:(Boolean) as true (module enabled) or false (module disabled).

-Setting via dashboard
+Setting via web interface

 Click on Settings icon at OMNI Agent web page and enable or disable Anonymous mode option.